turingbombe/linked-lists-web-0716/deque/README.md

 rather than having to perform both operations every time (and potentially forgetting!)

+This action of having each node know both `next` and `previous` nodes transforms it from a *singly-linked list* to a *doubly-linked list*.

 ### 2 - Deque

 Now we make the Deque.
 The second `describe` block in